RonenNess/Shaku/README.md

 ### Storage

-`Storage` is a small utility that wraps `localStorage` and provides a slightly more convinient interface with fallback to `sessionStorage` and if none available - in-memory storage.
+`Storage` is a small utility that wraps `localStorage` and provides a slightly more convinient interface with a fallback to `sessionStorage`, and if none of the above is available, in-memory storage.

-When storing data with this utility it will also store some metadata (like insert timestamp) and add prefix to keys, so that later we can clear only values related to your game while not touching the rest.
+When storing data with this utility it will also store some metadata (like insert timestamp) and add prefix to keys, so that later we can clear only values created with *Shaku* without touching other storage keys.

 Usage example: